 You want tense thrillers?
 You got it.
 Gore galore?
 Done.
 Monster movies?
 Yeah, obviously.
 The indies, which end up being that much scarier because of their low-fi vibes?
 Again, yes.
 What we're trying to say is that Netflix is the only place you need to go to scare the shit out of yourself.

-And after you binge-watch all the scary, terrifying, and disturbing movies on this list, laugh off your fear with the best comedy movies Netflix has to offer.
+And after you binge-watch all the scary, terrifying, and disturbing movies on this list (or this list of the Best Horror Movies Every Year Since Psycho), laugh off your fear with the best comedy movies Netflix has to offer.
 If you have a special someone to cozy up with in front of your laptop screen, you might want to browse our list of the best romantic movies available on Netflix right now.
 Not feeling a specific genre?
 Just pick one of the overall best movies that are streaming on Netflix right now.
 Or if you're looking for a smaller (or greater, depending on how many episodes you watch) commitment, check out the top TV shows on Netflix right now.
 You can't go wrong with these selections.
 When you've un-glued yourself from your couch, you'll be thanking us.

 The Host (2006)